sailfish-spotify/hutspot/docs/index.md

  * Create and Edit Playlists
  * Supports local Librespot service
  * Supports Mpris and Media Keys

+It does not support saving tracks nor offline playing

 ### Librespot on Sailfish
 Playing music on your phone can be done using [Librespot](https://github.com/librespot-org/), an open source Spotify player.